Nifty Dec futures trade at premium

-Reliance Industries, SBI and Infosys were the top traded stock futures contracts in F&O segment for December expiry.
+UPL, RIL and Tata Steel were the top traded stock futures contracts in F&O segment for December expiry.

 The December 2020 F&O contracts will expire on 31 December 2020.